Preservation and Conservation Policy

 11. Roles and responsibilities

-The activities stated in this policy are carried out by relevant appointed staff, the annual Preservation and Conservation Plan and the Conservator’s annual work plan underpin this policy.
+The activities stated in this policy are carried out by relevant appointed staff, the Preservation and Conservation Plan and the Conservator’s annual work plan underpin this policy.